BDC Hamburger Icon

 • The more on-time payments you make, the more your credit line increases.

-“Payment history accounts for 35% of your credit score,” said Barry Coleman, vice president of counseling and education programs at the National Foundation for Credit Counseling.
+“Payment history accounts for 35% of your credit score,” said Barry Coleman, vice president of program management and education at the National Foundation for Credit Counseling.
 “Business owners would be wise to make on-time payments.”

 Did You Know?Did you know